March 25, 2014

 Who opposes anti-whistleblower bills?

-The Humane Society of the United States, the largest animal welfare organization in the nation, and 70 groups including civil liberties, public health, food safety, environmental, food justice, animal welfare, legal, workers' rights, journalism, and First Amendment organizations strongly oppose anti-whistleblower bills.
+The Humane Society of the United States, the largest animal welfare organization in the nation, and more than 70 groups including civil liberties, public health, food safety, environmental, food justice, animal welfare, legal, workers' rights, journalism, and First Amendment organizations strongly oppose anti-whistleblower bills.

 - National: The New York Times, The Boston Globe, and New Haven Register

 - California: Bakersfield Californian, Redding Record Searchlight, The Monterey County Herald, San Francisco Chronicle, The Sacramento Bee, The Press-Enterprise, Los Angeles Times, and Los Angeles Daily News (and eight other L.A.
 Newspaper Group newspapers)